Samotherium: Description

 A 2015 study found that Samotherium had a neck intermediate in length between the giraffe and the okapi, judging from examination of specimens of S. major from Greece.

 Distribution

 The species S. major is known from Romania, Greece, and Turkey.

 Palaeoecology

 The dental microwear of S. boissieri is very similar to that of present-day wildebeest, suggesting that the species was a grazer or at least an intermediate feeder, in contrast to modern browsing giraffes.

+S. boissieri had a preference for open environments, while S. major inhabited more closed habitats.